 Choosing the right level of apprenticeship

-Sabina Adam, recruitment co-ordinator at Damar Training, says:
+Sabina Adam, Recruitment Co-ordinator here at Damar Training, said:

 “When I’m talking to individuals, they can get overly caught up in the number associated with the apprenticeship level.
 They think that because they already have level 3 qualifications, that means they should be able to start at level 4 for their apprenticeship, but academic qualifications and apprenticeships are different.
 Having A-Levels doesn’t mean that you necessarily have the capability or the opportunity to perform within a level 4 role.”